|

 After finishing college, their son Don III (Donnie) also returned to farm with the

-Donald IV, spend countless hours cultivating and nurturing over 150 acres of
+the world.
+Today, Don Jr and his few employes spend countless hours cultivating and nurturing over 100 acres of

 65 acres of Rainiers.
 The administration, bookkeeping, and much more are